Subterranean termites in the

 wings and are much smaller than Drywood termites.
 Swarming termites are approximately 1/4 inch in length.
 Note:

 one of the differences between "flying termites" and "flying ants" is in the length and type of wings.
-Termite wings will
+Termite wings

-each have two pair of wings, however, the wings of the termite are of
+two pair of wings, however, the wings of the termite are of

-equal length and the ants wings are not of
+equal length and the ants wings are not of equal length.

 Treatment for Subterranean termites is entirely different than that of Drywood termites.
 Treatment for